namedyangfan/bungalow_challenge/README.md

   10.  the developer of this project has the right to use and modify the Bungalow Icon

 ## Questions
-        What is the preferred way to pass a function from parent component to child?
+        What is the preferred way to pass a function from parent component to child? (pass as a prop or an event?)

+        The `Homepage` component has children components of `AvaliableRoom` and `MoveInDate`, should the data of the filters handeled in the child components or the parent component.
+Does the parent component need to know the filter setting?
+Should we do the filtering in the backend instead?

         Will any data or prop change trigger its correspondent components to be re-rendered?

         Is there any way that we could set the maximum number of rooms dynamicly?
 Is this required?

 ## Future Work
 1. The height of the card is set as static, it would be nice to set it as a dynamic number
 2. Add more filters
 3. Display help text for reset filter (reset filter is rendered when no rooms matches the filter setting)
 4. Add maps for displaying locations
+5   Navigation bar is not working for small screens